BSN Completion Program for the Registered Nurse

 NURS 457 Public Health for the Professional Nurse I 3 cr.

 Focuses on theory of population-focused community orientated nursing through the synthesis of nursing theory and public health theory applied to promoting, preserving and maintaining the health of populations and grounded in social justice.
-Prerequisites: Admission to RN to BSN program, NURS 363 and 383.
+Prerequisites: Admission to BSN Completion Program, successful completion of N 363, N 383, N 483 with a C or above and successful completion of Statistics course with a C or above.

 NURS 458 Public Health for the Professional Nurse II 3 cr.

 Provides opportunities for clinical application of population-focused, community-orientated nursing theory through experiences in a variety of urban, rural and/or frontier community settings.
-Prerequisites: Admission to RN to BSN program, NURS 363 and 383 Co requisite: NURS 457.
+Prerequisites: Admission to BSN Completion Program, successful completion of N 363, N 383, N 483 and Statistics course with a C or above.
+Co requisite: NURS 457.
 This public health clinical course requires 135 hours with 40 of these hours at a public health agency.

 - 60 credits from a 4 year institution